acuminous/yadda/README.md

 ```

 ## Features
 ### Supported Libraries
-Yadda works with QUnit, Nodeunit, Mocha and CasperJS.
+Yadda works with Mocha, Jasmine, QUnit, Nodeunit, ZombieJS and CasperJS.
 See the examples for details.

 ### Synchronous or Asynchronous
 Yadda is designed to work synchronously or asynchronously.
-If your steps and test framework are synchronous
-you don't need to specify the 'done' callback
+If your steps and test framework are synchronous you don't need to specify the 'done' callback
 ```js
     var library = new Library()
       .given("$NUM green bottles are standing on the wall", function(number) {